 In Doña Ana County, the Rio runs with few meanders, and its banks are grassy and virtually treeless.
 Absent here are the dense, peaceful, and shady bosques of cottonwoods, salt cedar, Russian olive, and willow that border the river in central New Mexico.
 Here the river is firmly in the clamp of southern New Mexico agribusiness, which effectively begins just south of the Caballo Reservoir dam in the town of Arrey, some 75 airline miles northwest of Anthony.
-From Arrey, through the Hatch and Mesilla valleys, and into west Texas, the river is bordered by and quenches the thirst of all manner of commercial crops: chile, onions, cotton, corn, pecans, alfalfa, lettuce, cabbage, and oats.
-An occasional dairy farm joins these enterprises.
-Tapped by myriad canals and ditches, its flow subject to the gates of New Mexico’s Caballo, Elephant Butte, and Cochiti dams, a stack of national and international agreements and regulations, and the whims of the weather, the Rio Grande through southern New Mexico looks and behaves like a dull canal, its northern curvaceousness, wildness, and relative sloppiness in times of heavy precipitation merely a memory.
+From Arrey, through the Hatch and Mesilla valleys and into west Texas, the river is bordered by and quenches the thirst of all manner of commercial crops: chile, onions, cotton, corn, pecans, alfalfa, lettuce, cabbage, and oats, with an occasional dairy farm accompanying these acreages.
+Tapped by myriad canals and ditches; its flow subject to the gates of New Mexico’s Caballo, Elephant Butte, and Cochiti dams, a stack of national and international agreements and regulations, and the whims of the weather; the Rio Grande through southern New Mexico looks and behaves like a dull canal, its northern curvaceousness, wildness, and relative sloppiness in times of heavy precipitation merely a memory.

 As for Buddy, this was likely his first encounter with a broad, deep, moving body of water.
 Linda had suspected that he had some retriever in his pedigree, and he perhaps demonstrated this that afternoon.
 Watching me in the river, he initially stood on the edge of the bank and whimpered, anxious to join me yet not quite sure what to make of this strange liquid phenomenon.
 When he could apparently stand it no longer, he dropped clumsily down the bank and into the water, but then executed a strong, perfect paddle, making his way toward me, occasionally snapping at the bounty for a drink.
 (Okay, I had more faith in his constitution than mine.)
-Ably resisting the current, he swam to my side.
+Ably resisting the current, he swam to my side in the middle of the river.
 I cradled him, expecting him to cease his movements; however, either out of a sheer desire to explore the river and his natal buoyancy or, more likely, obedience to his survival instinct, he continued to work his legs and paws, so I turned him loose.

 That night, pleasantly exhausted, I stripped, crawled between the sheets, and watched a distant lightning show through a north-facing window until sleep arrived.
 In the middle of the night, however, a strange sensation awakened me.
-I turned on the light―to find myself stretched out on a fine layer of cinnamon-colored river silt.
+I turned on the light, to find myself stretched out on a fine layer of cinnamon-colored river silt.
 Too tired to address it, I doused the light and left this thinnest of pedestals to the mercy of my river of dreams.